udovichenko/qoo/README.md

 # qoo
-tiny jquery alternate with basic functions
+tiny jquery-like library with basic functions and chaining